Cobweb model: Human experimental data

 In 1989, Wellford conducted twelve experimental sessions each conducted with five participants over thirty periods simulating the stable and unstable cases.
 Her results show that the unstable case did not result in the divergent behavior we see with cobweb expectations but rather the participants converged toward the rational expectations equilibrium.
 However, the price path variance in the unstable case was greater than that in the stable case (and the difference was shown to be statistically significant).

 One way of interpreting these results is to say that in the long run, the participants behaved as if they had rational expectations, but that in the short run they made mistakes.
 These mistakes caused larger fluctuations in the unstable case than in the stable case.

 Housing sector in Israel

 The residential construction sector of Israel was, primarily as a result of waves of immigration, and still is, a principal factor in the structure of the business cycles in Israel.
 The increasing population, financing methods, higher income, and investment needs converged and came to be reflected through the skyrocketing demand for housing.
 On the other hand, technology, private and public entrepreneurship, the housing inventory and the availability of workforce have converged on the supply side.
-The position and direction of the housing sector in the business cycle can be identified by using a cobweb model (see Tamari, 1981).
+The position and direction of the housing sector in the business cycle can be identified by using a cobweb model.